US STOCKS-Nasdaq surges as tech stocks roar back

 "Potential headwind for the market is (when) interest rates rise further from this point over the short period ... since they have risen too fast in too little time," said Michael Sheldon, chief investment officer at RDM Financial in Westport, Connecticut.

-While the Russell 2000 growth index jumped more than 3.6% on Tuesday, compared to less than a 0.5% rise in Russell 2000 value index , it has sharply underperformed its value counterpart since the start of the month.
+While the Russell 2000 growth index .RLG jumped 3.3% on Tuesday, compared to a 0.1% rise in Russell 2000 value index .RLV, it has sharply underperformed its value counterpart since the start of the month.

 The global economic outlook has brightened as vaccine rollouts gain speed and the United States launches a massive new stimulus package, the Organization for Economic Co-operation and Development said, hiking its 2021 growth forecasts.